-- Inspects the samples to verify that: - (1) integrity is intact (containers are sealed and intact), - (2) the sample label and custody forms agree, - (3) all shipped samples have been received, and - (4) holding temperatures were maintained. - Completes the AECOM COC forms, and signs the COC form so that transfer of custody of the samples is complete.
-Any discrepancies between sample labels and the custody forms, and unusual events or deviations from the project QAPP are documented in detail on the COC, and are communicated to the DLS Project Manager who notifies the AECOM Field Manager within 24 hours of receipt.
-Note: The original COC forms are sent to ENQUAD to be forwarded to AECOM along with the data set and other associated documentation; copies are kept at the DLS Laboratory. - Checks the samples into LIMS to provide a permanent laboratory record.
-The LIMS IDs are used throughout the laboratory analysis.
+- Inspects the samples to verify that: - (1) integrity is intact (containers are sealed and intact), - (2) the sample label and custody forms agree, - (3) all shipped samples have been received, and - (4) holding temperatures were maintained. - Completes the Normandeau COC forms, and signs the COC form so that transfer of custody of the samples is complete.
+Any discrepancies between sample labels and the custody forms, and unusual events or deviations from the project QAPP are documented in detail on the COC, and are communicated to the DLS Project Manager who notifies the Normandeau Field Manager within 24 hours of receipt.
+Note: The original COC forms are sent to ENQUAD to be forwarded to Normandeau along with the data set and other associated documentation; copies are kept at the DLS Laboratory. - Checks the samples into LIMS to provide a permanent laboratory record.
+Note: This is accomplished by matching up the BOTTLE_ID with the LabWare LIMS text_id.
+The LIMS text IDs are used throughout the laboratory analysis.